What causes tailbone pain, and how can I ease it?

 - Apply heat or ice to the affected area

-- Take over-the-counter pain relievers, such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin, others) or aspirin
+- Take over-the-counter pain relievers, such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or aspirin

 If your tailbone pain doesn't improve (chronic coccydynia), consult your doctor.
 He or she might do a rectal exam to rule out any other conditions.
-Depending on the circumstances, he or she might refer you to a specialist in anesthesiology, physical medicine and rehabilitation, or orthopedic surgery.
-Your doctor or the specialist might recommend using magnetic resonance imaging (MRI) to find out if you have a fracture, degenerative changes or, in rare cases, a tumor.
+Your doctor might recommend using magnetic resonance imaging (MRI) to find out if you have a fracture, degenerative changes or, in rare cases, a tumor.

 Possible treatments for chronic tailbone pain might include: